SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/index.md

 #### errors

-* 201 – Not found in the database (if there is no task or route with such an id, or tracker to which checkpoint assigned is unavailable to current sub-user).
+* 201 – Not found in the database (if there is no task or route with such an ID, or tracker to which checkpoint assigned is unavailable to current sub-user).
 * 255 – Invalid task state (if task or any of the checkpoints are not in unassigned or assigned state).